Milisav415/Milisav415/README.md

 # Welcome to My GitHub Profile!

-I'm a software developer and technology enthusiast with a strong foundation in C++, Python, and Java.
-I have a Bachelor's degree in Electrical Engineering and Computer Science from the University of Belgrade.
+I'm a software developer and technology enthusiast who likes to do what he feals like is cool.
+I have a Bachelor's degree in Electrical Engineering and Computer Science from the University of Belgrade it only took 5 years pain.

 ##  Interests
-I am passionate about:
 - **Artificial Intelligence (AI)**
 - **Machine Learning**
+- **LLMs**
 - **Software Development**
 - **System Design**
 - **System Software**